 Elterngeld is the financial benefits that you receive as a parent.
 These benefits are funded by the federal tax system and are offered for the first 12-14 months of the child’s life.
 If you are co-parenting, you have the option to split up 14 months of the parental benefits (eg. I took 10 months and my husband took 4 months).
 If you are a single parent, you can get up to 12 months of parental benefits.
 When you receive Elterngeld, you will also be on maternity/paternity leave (hence why the government supports you financially, so you can stay home and help raise your child).

-What many internationals do not know is that you can choose to divide up your Elternzeit however which way you please, including taking part-time Elternzeit (part of the Parental Allowance Plus program) which in that case, you would be paid 50% of the benefits you would have received but for double the time (thus giving you 24-28 months of part-time maternity/paternity leave).
+What many internationals do not know is that you can choose to divide up your Elternzeit however way you please, including taking part-time Elternzeit (part of the Parental Allowance Plus program) which in that case, you would be paid 50% of the benefits you would have received but for double the time (thus giving you 24-28 months of part-time maternity/paternity leave).

 To apply for your parental benefits you will need to submit the following documents to the Jungendamt: